hausen8/cold-end/README.md

 **HISTORY:**

-- v1.6: Fixed mist mode can't be stopped by switch
+- v1.6: Fixed spit mode can't be interrupted by switch

 - v1.5: Added choice between normal switches and momentary switches.
         When coolant is set below 1.1 ml/h, pump will now be stopped and coolant valve closed